 Product marketing uses a combination of research, presentation, design, and advertising to ensure a product’s success.

-The work of this marketing specialization can take many forms and will depend on the organization, but much of their work is based on research.back to menu ↑
+This marketing specialization can take many forms and depend on the organization, but much of their work is based on research.

 Sometimes the demand for a product or service significantly exceeds the supply.
-Excessive demand is a condition in which demand exceeds the level of production capabilities, commodity resources.
+Excessive demand is when demand exceeds the level of production capabilities of commodity resources.

-It can also be associated with the high constant popularity of certain goods and services.
+It can also be associated with the constant high popularity of specific goods and services.

-The problem of reducing excessive demand is solved with the help of demarketing in various ways: they increase the price of the product, stop stimulating the sale, etc.back to menu ↑
+The problem of reducing excessive demand is solved with the help of demarketing in various ways: they increase the price of the product, stop stimulating the sale, etc.

 There are goods and services that the demand for which can be regarded as irrational from the point of view of the well-being of the consumer and society.

 The task of eliminating or reducing the demand for such products forms the basis of countervailing marketing.
-If demarketing is associated with a reduction in demand for a good-quality product, then counter-marketing presents the product as undesirable, harmful.back to menu ↑
+If demarketing is associated with a reduction in demand for a good-quality product, then counter-marketing presents the product as undesirable harmful.

 Remarketing helps businesses communicate with people who have previously visited a physical shop, online store, or website.

-Its ultimate goal is to maintain contact with potential customers after they visit a business.
+Its ultimate goal is to maintain contact with potential customers after visiting a business.

-When the demand for a given product or service is below the level of the previous period, then in the absence of measures aimed at reorienting the market and changing the supply, it may further decrease in the future.
+When the demand for a given product or service is below the previous period’s level, then in the absence of measures aimed at reorienting the market and changing the supply, it may further decrease in the future.

 The declining demand needs to be revived.
 This is the task of remarketing, the purpose of which is to create a new life cycle for a product disappearing from the market.

-Remarketing is also about finding new marketing opportunities to align product offerings with their potential markets.
+Remarketing is also about finding new marketing opportunities to align product offerings with potential markets.

-It consists of any marketing materials that aim to remind people of businesses they have visited in the past, increasing the probability that those people will make repeat purchases.back to menu ↑
+It consists of any marketing materials that aim to remind people of businesses they have visited in the past, increasing the probability that those people will make repeat purchases.

 For example, many smokers dream of cigarettes that do not contain harmful substances to the body.
 The process of converting potential demand into reality is the task of developmental marketing.

-It is necessary to be able to determine potential demand and coordinate all marketing functions to develop the market in the right direction.back to menu ↑
+It is necessary to determine potential demand and coordinate all marketing functions to develop the market in the right direction.

-Conversion marketing also refers to the presence of negative demand when all segments or most of the important segments of a potential market reject a given product or service.
+Conversion marketing also refers to the presence of negative demand when all segments or most of the essential elements of a potential market reject a given product or service.

 Negative demand is not uncommon in the market, affecting many goods and services.
 For example, many consumers show negative demand for various drugs; vegetarians are carriers of negative demand for meat.

-In case of negative demand, the task of marketing management is to develop a plan that will contribute to the emergence of demand for the relevant goods to commensurate with the supply of goods in the future.back to menu ↑
+In case of negative demand, the task of marketing management is to develop a plan that will contribute to the emergence of demand for the relevant goods to be commensurate with the supply of goods in the future.

 There are several goods and services for which there is no demand.
-In this case, we are not talking about the manifestation of negative or positive emotions about the proposal, but about the complete indifference or disinterest of consumers.
+In this case, we are not talking about the manifestation of negative or positive emotions about the proposal but the consumers’ complete indifference or disinterest.

-Demand may be absent in cases of when certain goods are perceived as having lost all value (for example, glass bottles); when goods are perceived as having value, but not in a given market (for example, boats in areas where there is no water; sleds where there is no snow); when there is no demand for new products appearing on the market because the market is not prepared for their appearance.back to menu ↑
+Demand may be absent when certain goods are perceived as having lost value (for example, glass bottles); when goods are perceived as having value, but not in a given market (for example, boats in areas where there is no water; sleds where there is no snow); when there is no demand for new products appearing on the market because the market is not prepared for their appearance.

-Strictly speaking, this is more of a characteristic than a special type of marketing.
+Strictly speaking, this is more of a characteristic than a particular type of marketing.
 Nevertheless, it makes sense to dwell on it in more detail.

-In today’s situation, when the Internet and social interaction are stronger than ever, information can spread at lightning speed.
-There are many conditions for such a lightning-fast, “viral” or viral spread.
+When the Internet and social interaction are more vital than ever, information can spread at lightning speed in today’s situation.
+Many conditions exist for such a lightning-fast, “viral” or viral spread.

-Here are some of them: Emotional charge, uniqueness, Value, usefulness, significance, etc. The content and those marketing messages – which you want to share and want to discuss – become viral.
+Here are some of them: Emotional charge, uniqueness, Value, usefulness, significance, etc. The content and marketing messages you want to share and wish to discuss become viral.

 Usually, you start by talking about the value of the products.

-The truth is, most of the time when you create an ad, it won’t go viral.
-No matter how “hype” from your point of view is given to people, in most cases they will pass by.
+The truth is, most of the time, when you create an ad, it won’t go viral.
+No matter how “hype” from your point of view is given to people, they will pass by in most cases.

-It is extremely difficult to create viral content and even more so to engage in viral marketing.
+It is tough to create viral content and engage in viral marketing, even more so.
 But that doesn’t mean you shouldn’t.
 We recommend running a series of experiments to test hypotheses.

 Some of the marketing interactions you start with users will likely work better if you add emotion, drive, and strangeness to them.

 Above all, avoid damaging your brand’s credibility and a good name in the pursuit of viral effects.
-Experiment safely and watch the metrics that are critical to the success of your business change.back to menu ↑
+Experiment safely and watch the metrics that are critical to the success of your business change.

-If the market offers products that do not cover the needs of the consumer, which causes dissatisfaction, this type of marketing enters the scene.
+If the market offers products that do not cover the consumer’s needs, which causes dissatisfaction, this type of marketing enters the scene.

 For example, there is an increase in demand for a product (say, yeast-free bread or low-cholesterol products) that is not on sale, in which case you should resort to developmental marketing.

 They also need to coordinate the work of management personnel so that the need for a product or service is realized in the opportunity to purchase them.
-This kind of promotion is quite aggressive.back to menu ↑
+This kind of promotion is quite aggressive.

-Consumers are indifferent to a product because its value is not obvious to them, or the market is simply not ready for it.
+Consumers are indifferent to a product because its value is not apparent to them, or the market is simply not ready for it.

-For example, if another Internet provider comes to a segment already developed by competitors, even with a unique offer, the demand for its services may be very low since potential customers are not sufficiently informed about them, and also do not yet realize the importance and benefits of the offer.
+For example, suppose another Internet provider comes to a segment already developed by competitors, even with a unique offer.
+In that case, the demand for its services may be deficient since potential customers are not sufficiently informed about them and do not yet realize the importance and benefits of the offer.

-Thanks to such actions, the client not only learns about the product, but also begins to show attention and, most likely, will feel the need for it.back to menu ↑
+Thanks to such actions, the client learns about the product, begins to show attention, and will most likely feel the need for it.

 PR is the creation of a company’s image on the web.
 PR marketing consists of constant work with the site, the analysis of visitors, the improvement of the site from a visual point of view.